DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 Demands that a validated editor has a value.

 - [CompareRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/)
-Compares an editor value with a specified expression.
+Compares the editor's value to the specified expression.

 - [PatternRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/PatternRule/)
 Checks whether an editor value matches a specified pattern.